North Luzon Expressway

-The North Luzon Expressway (NLEX), (Note: The North Luzon Expressway is also known by its former names: the Manila North Diversion Road (MNDR), North Super Highway (NSH), Manila North Expressway (MNEX), and the North Luzon Tollway (NLT).) signed as E1 of the Philippine expressway network, partially as N160 (Note: N160 and R-8 are also designated to the expressway's untolled segment from Balintawak Interchange in Quezon City to beneath the Balintawak/NLEX Exit of Skyway, near the former site of the Balintawak toll plaza, in Caloocan, officially a secondary road called the Manila North Diversion Road according to the Department of Public Works and Highways.
-The road is maintained by the department's Quezon City 1st District Engineering Office.) of the Philippine highway network, and partially as R-8 of the Metro Manila arterial road network, (Note: These designations only apply to the main segment of the NLEX.) is a controlled-access highway that connects Metro Manila to the provinces of the Central Luzon region in the Philippines.
-The expressway, which includes the main segment and its various spurs, has a total length of 101.8 km and travels from its northern terminus at Santa Ines Interchange in Mabalacat, Pampanga, to its southern terminus at Balintawak Interchange in Quezon City, which is adjacent to its connection to Skyway, an elevated toll road that connects the expressway to its counterpart in the south, the South Luzon Expressway.
-The segment of the expressway between Santa Rita Exit in Guiguinto and the Balintawak Interchange is part of Asian Highway 26 of the Asian highway network.
-Although its name implies a connection to northern Luzon, the expressway's northern end is actually in Central Luzon.
+The North Luzon Expressway (NLEX) (Note: Formerly known as the Manila North Diversion Road (MNDR), North Super Highway (NSH), Manila North Expressway (MNEX), and North Luzon Tollway (NLT).) is a 84 km controlled-access highway that connects Metro Manila to the provinces of the Central Luzon region in the Philippines.
+The expressway travels from its southern terminus at Balintawak Interchange in Quezon City to its northern terminus at Santa Ines Interchange in Mabalacat, Pampanga.
+The Balintawak Interchange is adjacent to NLEX's connection to the Skyway, an elevated toll road that connects NLEX to its counterpart in the south, the South Luzon Expressway (SLEX).
+It is a component of Expressway 1 (E1) of the Philippine expressway network, and is partially signed as National Route 160 (N160) (Note: N160 and R-8 also apply to the expressway's untolled segment from Balintawak Interchange in Quezon City to beneath the Balintawak/NLEX exit of the Skyway, near the former site of the Balintawak toll plaza, in Caloocan.
+According to the Department of Public Works and Highways, this segment is officially designated as a secondary road called the Manila North Diversion Road and is maintained by the Quezon City 1st District Engineering Office.) of the Philippine highway network and Radial Road 8 (R-8) of Metro Manila's arterial road network.
+(Note: These designations only apply to the main segment of the NLEX.)
+The segment between Santa Rita exit in Guiguinto, Bulacan, and the Balintawak Interchange is part of Asian Highway 26 (AH26) of the Asian Highway Network.

-The North Luzon Expressway was built in the 1960s as part of the government's program to develop areas adjacent to Metro Manila, with NLEX serving the north.
-The expressway was originally controlled by the Philippine National Construction Corporation (PNCC), until the expressway's operations and maintenance was transferred on February 10, 2005, to the NLEX Corporation, a subsidiary of Metro Pacific Investments Corporation (a former subsidiary of Lopez Holdings Corporation until August 2008).
+The North Luzon Expressway was built in the 1960s as part of the government's program to develop areas adjacent to Metro Manila.
+The expressway was originally controlled by the Philippine National Construction Corporation (PNCC), until its operations and maintenance were transferred on February 10, 2005, to the NLEX Corporation, a subsidiary of Metro Pacific Investments (a former subsidiary of Lopez Holdings Corporation until August 2008).
 The expressway was expanded and rehabilitated from 2003 to February 2005, modernizing the road and its facilities.